 Change in sleeping pattern & losing interest in usual play

 Like dogs, your cats may happen to sleep more than usual and more than 13 to 14 hours a day which may indicate that there is a change in their sleeping pattern as well as losing interest in the things they used to like such as play time.

-You may be wondering why does your cat stopped eating as much as it usually does or perhaps skipped meals at times.
+You may be wondering why does your cat stop eating as much as it usually does or perhaps skipped meals at times.
 This usually occurs when your cat loses its appetite due to Mental, Emotional or Physical health problem.

-When you wake up in the morning, you may realise that your cat isn’t annoying you by hopping on to you or snuggling right next to you and it is nowhere to be found.
+When you wake up in the morning, you may realize that your cat isn’t annoying you by hopping on to you or snuggling right next to you and it is nowhere to be found.
 Truthfully, it is just hiding somewhere simply just to avoid any communication or contact and to them, every moment felt like blue.
 Aggression occurs when people try to get closer when it wants to be alone.

 Vocalisation and body language

 does your cat purr?
-Well of course , it happens during inhalation and exhalation.
+Well, of course, it happens during inhalation and exhalation.
 It may occur when it’s happy such as comforting but it may be the opposite of happiness.
 Cats purr too when they are feeling down, sick, nervous, in pain or close to death.
 Changed of body language includes ears held back and their tails tucked in.